Vexmage/HeroBase/README.md

 and it utilizes a built in program called CharacterForge or CharForge to build the characters that get stored in the database.

+The idea is we'll be building this in C# and ASP, connecting to microsoft SQL server.
+If I understand things right, we'll begin by designing the C# code before we begin to gradually implement the SQL.
+We'll be using the Model-View-Controller (MVC) design pattern and C#.